desk with documents

 Unlike alcohol, the state doesn’t have a specific THC blood concentration threshold to establish impairment for marijuana.
 Instead, prosecutors must prove impairment through evidence like driving behavior, field sobriety tests, and blood test results showing active THC.
 Drivers in Virginia are subject to implied consent laws, meaning they must submit to a blood test if arrested for suspected DUID within three hours of the offense.
 Refusing a blood test results in a one-year license suspension for a first offense.

 You can go to jail and lose your license if convicted of a marijuana DUI offense.
-Hiring a Virginia marijuana DUI defense lawyer, such as Scott C. Nolan, early in the legal process is vital to protect your rights.
+Hiring a Fairfax marijuana DUI defense lawyer, such as Scott C. Nolan, early in the legal process is vital to protect your rights.

 Marijuana DUI Laws and Law Enforcement Procedures